 Meditation Retreats and Other Extended Sittings Now Virtual!

 Louisville Zen Center offers Zen meditation retreats and other extended sittings of various lengths conducted in silence with eyes lowered as aids to concentration.
-Sangha may also participate in sesshin (residential Zen meditation retreats) and other intensive meditation events led by Roshi Bodhin Kjolhede and/or his senior students.
+Sangha may also participate in sesshin (residential Zen meditation retreats) and other intensive meditation events led by Roshi Bodhin Kjolhede and/or his senior students at Rochester Zen Center.

 Retreat is a cooperative endeavor by a number of people working shoulder-to-shoulder for prolonged periods.
 With this sustained effort and support, retreats can heal, strengthen, and unify the mind, body, and emotions to a much greater degree than daily individual or group sitting.
 Those who have completed the Introduction to Zen Meditation or equivalent are welcome to attend.
 Participants are simply asked to follow LZC forms and customs and Heart of Perfect Wisdom Zendo (HPWZ) guidelines.
 If the retreat is virtual, click here for information about preparing for a virtual sit.